stjude/cis-x/dnanexus/cis-x/README.md

     This file can be generated with Bambino.

-  * `cnv-loh`: CNV/LOH regions.
+  * `cnv_loh`: CNV/LOH regions.
 It contains all the genomic regions carrying copy number variations (CNV) or loss of heterozygosity (LOH), which will be filtered out during analysis.